Skip to content

 How Arts & Sciences Courses Work

 Created for students ages 4-18, our Arts & Sciences course exchanges are generally 8 weeks and they are conducted on our secure, teacher-monitored platform through the sharing of asynchronous video.
-Students get to know each other and then begin exploring the course topics which include music & sound, literature & social studies, and science & ecology.
+Students get to know each other in our STEM and art exchange programs and then begin exploring the course topics which include music & sound, literature & social studies, and science & ecology.

 Ages 4-8